FAQs for Advisors

 What are Mid-Semester Assessments and how can I view them for my advisees?

-How many credits does a typical student take in a semester?
+How many credits does a student typically take in a semester?

-A typical liberal arts and business student takes 15-17 credits per semester.
-A science student typically takes 17-19 credits per semester, depending on how many labs they are taking.
+Liberal arts and Business students typically take 15-17 credits per semester.
+A science student typically takes 17-19 credits per semester, depending on enrolled labs.

 Students need 120 credits to fulfill requirements for graduation.
 Please see these Degree Requirement Reminders for additional information on credit pacing.